NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-10-27-R-LiDAR_derived-data-products.md

 ###Variation 2: Extract CHM values Using a Shapefile

 If your plot boundaries are saved in a shapefile, you can use the code below.
 There are two shapefiles in the folder named "PlotCentroid_Shapefile" within the zip file that you downloaded at the top of this page.
+NOTE: to import a shapefile using the code below, you'll need to have the `maptools` package installed whcih requires the `rgeos` package.
+Be sure to install them first:

+	#install needed packages
+	`install.packages(rgeos)`
+	`install.packages(maptools)`

+	#call the maptools package
+	library(maptools)
 	#extract CHM data using polygon boundaries from a shapefile
 	squarePlot <- readShapePoly("InSitu_Data/SJERPlotCentroids_Buffer.shp")
 	cent_ovr <- extract(chm, squarePlot, weights=FALSE, fun=max)